Boarding / lodging advice for seniors

 - access to common areas and facilities such as the laundry and the kitchen;

-- be made aware of the house rules.
+- to be made aware of the house rules.

 Responsibilities of a boarder or lodger

-Your responsibilities depend on what you have agreed with your owner.
+Your responsibilities depend on what you have agreed with the owner.
 For example, you could be responsible for:

 - keeping your room clean and tidy;